The food waste landscape

 - Farmers not pre-cooling after harvest; the ‘cut-to-cool’ time is recognised as being very important for many commodities but is typically not monitored effectively

 - Actual temperature conditions during transport and storage often do not meet the optimal product-specific requirements

-The problem of accelerated shelf life loss due to temperature management, has been paid insufficient attention in comparison to consumer/ retailer waste statistics.
-Cold chain management is becoming increasingly important, as people's income grows they diversify their diet to less dry starchy products, such as rice, potatoes and cereals, to more fresh fruit and vegetables, fish and meat.
+The problem of accelerated shelf life loss due to temperature management has been paid insufficient attention in comparison to consumer/ retailer waste statistics.
+Cold chain management is becoming increasingly important, as people's income grows they diversify their diet from less dry starchy products, such as rice, potatoes and cereals, to more fresh fruit and vegetables, fish and meat.
 Growing urban communities require longer and more complex supply chains, whereas rural societies often sell food the same day at local markets.